yelircaasi/nebokrai-python-prototype/README.md

 ## Design Philosophy

-planager is informed by a set of guiding principles, a few of which will likely sound familiar to anyone who has spent time in or around software development:
+nebokrai is informed by a set of guiding principles, a few of which will likely sound familiar to anyone who has spent time in or around software development:

 * **declarativeness**: what we want is clearly specified in one place and the program is tasked with